iMoraies/iMoraies/README.md

 ### About My Work:

 * **Front-end Expertise:** Specialized in translating designs into functional code, ensuring top-tier usability and accessibility.
-* **Python Power:** I utilize Python for building fast APIs, web scraping, automation scripts, and development routine testing.
+* **Python Power:** I utilize Python for automation scripts, development routine testing and web scraping.
 * **Collaboration:** I'm always open to discussing new development challenges or collaborating on open-source projects!

 ---